briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

         control sanction and if the violation is a result of either of the following, the court shall first consider ordering the person's participation or continued participation in a drug treatment program or mitigating the penalty specified in Ohio R.C.
-2929.13, 2929.15, or 2929.25, whichever is applicable, after which the court has the discretion either to order the person's participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in any of those applicable sections:
+[2929.13][ORC Section 2929.13], 2929.15, or 2929.25, whichever is applicable, after which the court has the discretion either to order the person's participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in any of those applicable
+        sections:

             1. _(1)_ Seeking or obtaining medical assistance in good faith for another person who is experiencing a drug overdose;